torchlard/Notes/Courses/distributed_computing.md

 master grants request in some order (FIFO, random ...)

 ## distributed algorithm
+### Ricart-Agrawala algorithm
-broadcast msg: critical section want to enter, PID, current time
+broadcast msg: critical section want to enter, msg:(PID, current time)
 1. 2 process enter CS at same moment process with lowest TS wins if process done, sends OK; other can come in